 The thing is, when I went back the next day things got slightly easier and I was able to do a little bit more, and feel less out of breath.

 I could run a little bit further and lift slightly heavier weights.
+My self-confidence grew.

 The process got easier the more I stuck with going to the gym.

 Incremental gains were achieved every day that boosted my self-confidence and motivation to continue.

 Those incremental gains also reinforced my commitment and self-confidence to continue.

 When I sat back and looked at what happened, when I looked at my experience I realised that this commitment and taking one small step at a time had helped my overcome that specific fear.

 I have used the process of being committed and using courage to boost my self-confidence when I have a specific fearful situation on every occasion since the gym.

 My capabilities had increased.